A torn meniscus is a split through the fibres and matrix of the shock absorber of the knee.

 How surgeons fix a torn meniscus

 If the surgeon assesses the meniscus tear and feels that it is in the patient's best interest to repair it, he/she can use sutures (stitches) or small devices shot through the torn edges and hold the edges together until healing occurs - this is called meniscal repair.
-If the tear is close to the inner edge where blood supply is poor, a simple meniscal trimming may prevent further deterioration.
 If it is not feasible to repair a large tear, the surgeon may perform a partial meniscectomy or in desperate cases even a total meniscectomy.

 Forum discussions